Battle of Magdala: Succession and power struggle

-Two subsequent casualties of the affair were the Ethiopian Prince Alemayehu and the British soldier John Kirkham.
-Tewodros had asked his wife, the Empress Tiruwork Wube, in the event of his death, to put his son, Alemayehu, under the protection of the British.
+Tewodros had asked his wife, the Empress Tiruwork Wube, in the event of his death, to put his son, Prince Alemayehu, under the protection of the British.
 This decision was apparently made in fear that his life would be taken by any aspirant for the empire of Abyssinia.
-In accordance with these wishes, Alemayehu was taken to London where he was presented to Queen Victoria, who took a liking to the young boy.
+In accordance with these wishes, Alemayehu was taken to London, where he was presented to Queen Victoria, who took a liking to the young boy.
 Alemayehu later studied at Cheltenham College, Rugby School and the Royal Military Academy Sandhurst.
 However, both the Queen and Napier were later concerned with the subsequent development of the young prince, who became increasingly lonely, unhappy and depressed during this time.
 In 1879, the prince died of illness at the age of 19.
 He was buried near St George's Chapel, Windsor Castle with a funeral plaque placed to his memory by Queen Victoria.

-The soldier Kirkham stayed in Ethiopia and ultimately served as an advisor to Yohannes IV.
-Kirkham was instrumental in training Ethiopian troops to Western military standards, raising and drilling what became known as the Emperor's Disciplined Force.
-Kirkham's troops played a major role in the defeat of Yohannes's rival for the Ethiopian crown, Wagshum Gobeze, fighting with conspicuous success in the Battle of Assam on 11 July 1871.
+One of the British soldiers, John Kirkham, stayed in Ethiopia and ultimately served as an advisor to Yohannes IV.
+He was instrumental in training Ethiopian troops to Western military standards, raising and drilling what became known as the Emperor's Disciplined Force.
+Kirkham's troops played a major role in the defeat of Yohannes' rival for the Ethiopian crown, Wagshum Gobeze, fighting with conspicuous success in the Battle of Assam on 11 July 1871.
 Kirkham had sacrificed the right to British protection by taking service with Yohannes, something which came back to haunt him when he was imprisoned in Massawa by Egyptian forces during the Ethiopian–Egyptian War.
 Despite being discovered by a group of British sailors from HMS Teazer, the sailors were not permitted to aid in his liberation.
 Kirkham died in captivity in 1876.

 Looting

 On 19 April, having first blown up the fortress and burned the city, Napier commenced the return march.
+A crowd of soldiers tore the clothes from Tewodros' body whilst the British plundered the fort.
+A lock of Tewodros' hair had been cut from his head by Captain C. F. James.
 According to historian Richard Pankhurst, fifteen elephants and almost two hundred mules were required to bear the loot across the Bashilo River to the nearby Dalanta Plain.
 A grand review was held, and then an auction of the loot; the money raised was distributed amongst the troops and no written list was made of who purchased the various items.
+The looted items had subsequently been bought by Richard Holmes, a curator from the British Museum, who accompanied the military expedition as the museum’s archaeologist.

+The jewelry and elaborately embroidered cotton dress of Tewodros' queen, Queen Woyzaro Terunesh, were sent to the care of Sir Stafford Northcote at the India Office in London.
+The dress is now part of the Victoria & Albert Museum's collection.